-When considering whether to separate you may have consulted with close friends or family members, counselors, or financial advisors, to obtain some advice on what you should do next.
+When considering whether to separate you may have consulted with close friends or family members, counsellors, or financial advisors, to obtain some advice on what you should do next.
 We also recommend that you obtain legal advice from a family lawyer even if you have not formally separated.

 We will provide you with some helpful tips to consider and advise you on the legal implications of separating and how this could impact your property/finances and/or children.

 In the meantime, we have identified three key areas to consider when deciding to separate: